yub18/DiffScan/README.md

 )
 ```

-Second, initialize diffScan as follows.
+Second, initialize DiffScan as follows.
 (See the document of  for
 appropriate quality control.)

 ``` r